Cathedral of Saint Paul (Worcester, Massachusetts)

-The Cathedral of Saint Paul — informally known as Saint Paul's Cathedral — is the mother church of the Roman Catholic Diocese of Worcester.
-It is located at 38 Chatham Street in downtown Worcester, Massachusetts.
-Built between 1868 and 1889, it is one of the city's finest examples of Victorian Gothic architecture, and was listed on the National Register of Historic Places in 1980.
+The Cathedral of Saint Paul — also known as Saint Paul's Cathedral — is the mother church of the Diocese of Worcester, Massachusetts.
+It is located at 38 Chatham Street in downtown Worcester, Massachusetts, in the United States.

+Built between 1868 and 1889, Saint Paul is an example of Victorian Gothic architecture.
+It was listed on the National Register of Historic Places in 1980.

 Architecture

 The Cathedral of Saint Paul stands in downtown Worcester, facing north on the south side of Chatham Street at High Street, one block west of Main Street.

+Cathedral Exterior

-It is a large stone cruciform structure, built out rock-faced granite blocks.
+Saint Paul Cathedral is 168 ft in length, 91 ft in width, and 96 ft in height.
+It is a large stone cruciform structure, with built-out rock-faced granite blocks.
 The main facade consists of a tall square tower on the right, the gabled end of the nave at the center, and a smaller square tower topped by a round turret on the left.

-There are entrances in the base of the large tower, and in projecting Gothic-arched sections in front of the nave.
-The main roof is steeply pitched, with a cross at the front gable end, and tall Gothic windows in the gables at the nave and transepts.
+The cathedral entrances are located in the base of the large tower and in projecting Gothic-arched sections in front of the nave.
+The main roof is steeply pitched, with a cross at the front gable end and tall Gothic windows in the gables at the nave and transepts.

+A statue of St. Francis of Assisi occupies the small courtyard outside the cathedral.

+Cathedral interior

+Sanctuary

+Located in the center of the cathedral sanctuary is the green and white marble altar.
+The front of the altar displays a bas relief carving of the Last Supper.
+The cathedra is located near the altar surrounded by a carved oak reredos.

+A shield over the cathedral displays the coat of arms for the diocese and for the current bishop.
+The ambo, or pulpit, was constructed of the same marble as the altar.
+The large crucifix hanging over the altar was carved in Bavaria in Germany.

+Baptismal font

+The baptismal font is located to the right of the sanctuary.
+Behind the font is a cabinet that houses the holy oil.